alert - warning

 To learn more on individual flood mitigation project types, refer to

-Environmental Planning and Historic Preservation (EHP) Requirements
+Environmental Planning and Historic Preservation Requirements

-Applicants should consider EHP impacts early in the Project Scoping and development stages.
+Applicants should consider environmental impacts early in the Project Scoping and development stages.
 This will help reduce impacts and avoid delays and other costs at later stages.
-Early environmental planning, including possible conservation and mitigation measures that the project can take to reduce harms, may also speed up the EHP review process.
+Early environmental planning, including possible conservation and mitigation measures that the project can take to reduce harms, may also speed up the review process.

-For questions about NEPA or EHP requirements, email the EHP Helpline or call 866-222-3580.
+For questions about National Environmental Protection Act or Environmental Historic Preservation requirements, email the EHP Helpline or call 866-222-3580.

 When scoping a project, applicants and subapplicants should complete the EHP Checklist.
 This includes understanding where impacts could be reduced.
 FEMA refers to thinking about EHP impacts as early as possible as “EHP frontloading.”
 Find guidance on EHP frontloading during application development.

-EHP Considerations for Flood Risk Reduction Projects
+EHP Considerations for Localized Flood Risk Reduction Projects

-The methods used to construct a flood risk reduction project may lead to erosion and sedimentation.
+The methods used to construct a Localized Flood Risk Reduction Project may lead to erosion and sedimentation.
 They can also affect species or human communities.
 Ground disturbance could affect archaeological resources, soils or utilities.
 Major flood control construction projects may require more in-depth NEPA analysis via an Environmental Assessment or Environmental Impact Statement.

 Nature-Based Solutions